Attempts to build a canal across Nicaragua: Early legal agreements

-Nicaraguan Canal Commission
+Canal commissions

-In 1897, the newly named United States Nicaraguan Canal Commission proposed the idea of building the canal, as did the subsequent Isthmian Canal Commission of 1899.
-The commission also recommended that the French work on the Panama Canal be taken over if it could be purchased for no more than US$40 million.
-Since the French effort was in disarray, the United States bought the French concession, equipment, and excavations for US$40 million under the Spooner Act in 1902.
+In 1897, the newly named United States Nicaraguan Canal Commission proposed the idea of building the canal.
 The Nicaraguan Canal Commission carried out the most thorough hydrological survey yet of the San Juan River and its drainage basin, and in 1899 concluded that an interoceanic project was feasible at a total cost of US$138 million.
 At the same time, the Geological Society of America published the "Physiography and Geology of Region Adjacent to the Nicaragua Canal Route" in its Bulletin in May 1899, which remains one of the most detailed geological surveys of the San Juan River region.

+In 1901, the US's Isthmian Canal Commission of 1899 estimated that the cost of building a canal would be $189 million in Nicaragua versus $184 million—$144 million plus $40 million as a fair price to buy the French Panama Canal Company's incomplete work—in Panama.
+However, the commission recommended the Nicaragua route because the French Panama Canal Company demanded an "unreasonable" price of $109 million rather than $40 million for its incomplete work.
+After learning that the commission would recommend the Panama route to the US Congress if the price were reduced, in 1902 the French company agreed to sell for $40 million, causing Congress to settle on Panama rather than Nicaragua.

 In the late 19th century, the United States government negotiated with President José Santos Zelaya to lease the land for the construction of a canal through Nicaragua.
 Luis Felipe Corea, the Nicaraguan minister in Washington, wrote to United States Secretary of State John Hay expressing the Zelaya government's support for such a canal.
 The United States signed the Sánchez–Merry Treaty with Nicaragua in case the negotiations for a canal through Panama fell through, although the treaty was later rejected by John Hay.